ionos-spectre/spectre-core/README.md

     expect 'some assertions' do
       'Casper and Boogy are spooky'.should_contain 'Casper'.or 'Boogy' 'Casper and Boogy are spooky'.should_contain 'Davy'.or ('Casper'.and 'Boogy')
-      'Casper and Boogy are spooky'.should_contain 'Casper' | 'Boogy' 'Casper and Boogy are spooky'.should_contain 'Davy' | ('Casper' & 'Boogy') 'Casper and Boogy are spooky'.should_not_contain 42.or 1337 # Note, that `|` and `&` do not work with integer values
+      'Casper and Boogy are spooky'.should_contain 'Davy'.or ('Casper'.and 'Boogy')
+      'Casper and Boogy are spooky'.should_not_contain 42.or 1337

       # etc. I think you got the concept
     end